Tuesday, 30 September 2025

 The Americans and Native Americans are a completely new direction for me, but I'm quite pleased to have them - topical too, with the 250th anniversary upon us.
 I have a copy of 'Rebels and Patriots', and I can see some games of that being possible ( no British yet, but watch this space - or the red-coated Swiss might stand in!).

-Bavarians and Hungarians interesting too - the former can be a small allied contingent, traditionally to the French, but Imaginary campaigns can allow all sorts of 'what-if' alliances.
-And the Hungarian unit is a nice addition to my existing Austrians, whose infantry units are currently all 'German'.
+Bavarians interesting too - they can be a small allied contingent, traditionally to the French, but Imaginary campaigns can allow all sorts of 'what-if' alliances. .

 More to come - as a teaser, I can say Box no.5 is full of Russians!
 I will continue sorting through them and show more pictures in future posts.
 I am rather enjoying the process of all this - is it a rather extended example of Bob Cordery's 'sorting the button box'?
 I also need to plan a campaign, clearly..!
 So, more to come in the next post or two, watch this space.
 Meanwhile keep well, everyone.